c-sanders/Quaternion/README.md

 * ### What are quaternions?

 The field of mathematics contains a myriad of different types of mathemetical structures.
-Some of these are rather well known.
-They include such structures as matrices, and complex numbers.
+Some of these are rather well known; structures such as vectors, matrices, and complex numbers for example.
-Other examples of mathematical structures are less well known, with quaternions being one such example.
-But what are quaternions exactly, and how is it exactly that they behave as a mathematical structue?
+Other examples of mathematical structures however, are rather less well known, with quaternions being one such example.
+But what are quaternions exactly, and how is it exactly that they act as a mathematical structue?

-Let us begin to attempt to answer these questions, by recalling that complex numbers are comprised of two parts - one real part and one imaginary part.
-Quaternions are just like complex numbers, but rather than being comprised of two parts, they are instead comprised of four - one real part and three imaginary parts.
+Let us begin to attempt to answer these questions, by first recalling that complex numbers are comprised of two parts - one real part and one imaginary part.
+Quaternions are alot like complex numbers, but rather than being comprised of two parts, they are instead comprised of four - one real part and three imaginary parts.
 When we say "real part" in the context of complex numbers and quaternions, what we actually mean is a real number.
 Similarly, when we say "imaginary part" in this same context, what we actually mean is an imaginary number.